-Your child’s liver says it all.Login to Health October 11, 2017 Liver Section 735 Views
+Your child’s liver says it allLogin to Health October 11, 2017 Liver Section 918 Views

-All parents are concerned about the common cough and cold affecting their child and are quite prepared to deal with bruised knees and even fractures in case of a fall.
+All parents get concerned when the common cough and cold affects their child.
+But most of them are ready to deal with bruised knees and even fractures in case of a fall.
 But very few parents are aware of underlying causes that could show up as familiar symptoms.

 For instance, signs of calcium deficiency have moms scuttling to make palatable dishes with milk but there could be a serious issue underlying that loss of appetite, stamina, poor weight gain or fatigue.

-Children can be affected by 100 liver diseases, but let this not be a cause to set alarm bells ringing.
+More than hundred liver diseases can affect the children, but you shouldn’t don’t set alarm bells ringing becaue of that.
 Just stay alert and inform your pediatrician when you spot any of the following:

 - Passing of blood in stools and urine

 - Pruritus i.e itching

 - Portal hypertension which simply means high blood pressure in the blood from the heart going through the digestive system.

 Most of these are similar to jaundice but you must bring any of these factors to the notice of your medical practitioner, as they may require further investigation.
 In fact, even healthy babies can have a mild form of jaundice during the first two weeks of their infancy, but should it get worse, it may indicate a liver problem.

 Kids glued to their digital gadgets and a sedentary lifestyles can be the reasons for growing incidence of obesity among kids.
 One of the harmful fallouts – fatty liver disease.
 But blood tests, liver biopsies and ultrasounds can help detect this in time and prevent further harm.
 Like in all conditions and afflictions, later the diagnosis lesser the chances and slower the pace of recovery.